static-frame/static-frame/doc/source/api_structures.rst

 .. admonition:: Deviations from Pandas
     :class: Warning

-    :py:class:`Index` and :py:class:`IndexGO` require that all labels are unique.
+    :obj:`Index` and :obj:`IndexGO` require that all labels are unique.
 Duplicated labels will raise an error in all cases.
 This deviates form Pandas, where Index objects permit duplicate labels.
 This also makes options like the ``verify_integrity`` argument to ``pd.Series.set_index`` and ``pd.DataFrame.set_index`` unnecessary.

 .. autoclass:: static_frame.IndexHierarchy